alexkreidler/covid/src/covid-testing/in.md

 would determine that a patient meets the criteria for a test, and then take the sample at that location and either

-1. Run the test in their own hospital system
+1. Run the test in their hospital system
 2. Send it to a state lab or the CDC lab
 3. Send it to a commercial lab company like LabCorp or Quest etc.